Portfolio

 I also do this kind of stuff for fun:

-I follow the current baseball season using the pybaseball library to extract stats and created a site using the Python microsite creator Flask and the Seaborn charting library.
+I follow the current baseball season using the pybaseball library to extract stats, then create a site using the Python microsite creator Flask and the Seaborn charting library.
+Not updated during the current season as it's too painful to watch Chicago baseball in 2024.

 Contact